angarsky/diveintopython/learn/install/mac.md

 4. The latest version of Python will be installed on your macOS.

 Installing Python with brew on macOS is a simple and effective way to get the latest version of Python on your system.
-This process will save you time and will prevent the error: `python command not found` in mac OS.
+This process will save you time and will prevent the error: `python command not found` in macOS.

 ## Add Python to MacOS Path